DhairyaMehta2000/mod5/README.md

+# Restaurant Website

+This is a Restuarant Website built using HTML, CSS and Javascript

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/DhairyaMehta2000/mod5/edit/master/README.md) to maintain and preview the content for your website in Markdown files.